 Why Reconstructive Surgery?

 Reconstructive surgery has a significant role to play in Africa with a high incidence of suffering from deformity and disability caused by birth defects, accidents and disease.
 Reconstructive surgery can return function to limbs and lives, without which people may be cast from their communities with little hope of independence, employment or quality of life.
 Healthcare in the nation is challenged and resource poor: there is 1.4 doctors, nurses and midwifes to a population of 10,000 people (2019); no reconstructive surgeons, and one orthopaedic surgeon.
 Sierra Leone and its people need our help to recover; to train the surgeons, nurses and physiotherapists that will help change the face of healthcare in the country and rebuild bodies and lives broken by war and disease

 Our Project for Surgeons

 To train Sierra Leonean doctors to become their country’s first Reconstructive surgeons.
 We have raised money to train two reconstructive surgeons (see below), currently nearing the end of their training.
 We are now going to raise money for a 3rd doctor to begin their reconstructive surgeons training.

 Meet our trainees – Resurge is proud to introduce:

 - Dr Eric Wongo, (top), is in final postgraduate year, at Korle-Bu training hospital in Ghana.

 - Dr Abdulai Jalloh (bottom) began his postgraduate reconstructive surgery training in January 2013 and is also in his final year.

-While the young doctors study, we are training the anaesthetists, nurses and therapists needed to run a self-sustaining reconstructive surgery unit, ready for their return.
+While Dr Wongo and Dr Jalloh study, we are training the anaesthetists, nurses and therapists needed to run an efficient and ultimately self-sustaining reconstructive surgery unit, ready for their return.

 How can you help us?